mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 	- All somatic cells are genetically **identical**
 	- Gene expression is mainly controlled through *transcriptional regulation*
 	- Cells differ through specialization by activating specific genes
+- Regulation of Gene Expression in Prokaryotes
+	- Reflecs